kureda/KeepAnEye/README.md

 2. Install it to other smartphone, in 'cared' mode, using id from step one.

-3. Wait till the cared phone uploads report. (at real life it would be an our, but for testing I set it to 2 minutes)
+3. Wait till the cared phone uploads report. (at real life it would be an hour, but for testing I set it to 2 minutes)

 4. Wait till the carer phone downloads the report.
-Since miminum allowed by Google is 1 hr, you better do it manually, by hitting the sync icon on the toolbar.
+Since miminum allowed by Google is 1 hr, you better do it manually, by touching the sync icon on the toolbar.

 5. Cared phone information will appear.
 You can go to settings, change details etc. Depending on settings and the report from your 'cared' smartphone, widget with the old lady will  turn yellow or green.